NathanCordeiro/book-recommender-with-llm-and-vectorstore/README.md

 >
 > The `index` embeddings file is not fully complete
 >
 > If you want the entire dataset to be embedded it will take a while
+>
+> I am using ollama llama2 model but you can use any LLM to get the vector embeddings

 ## 🧠 FAQ & Real-World Considerations